devnax/xanui-ui/docs/Drawer.md

 # Drawer

 `Drawer` presents contextual navigation or content by sliding in from any screen edge.
-It can be controlled declaratively or opened imperatively through helper methods.
+It wraps the panel with `ClickOutside` so `onClickOutside` fires automatically whenever users interact outside of the sheet.

 ## Basic Example